 Figure 7.
 1878 Map of New Orleans showing the areas inhabited at the time.
 This was before most of the drainage projects that were designed to drain the swampy areas near the Lakefront and in what is now Mid City.
 It is clear from the map where the high areas were (and still are).
 Areas near the Mississippi River and along the Metairie Ridge - Gentilly Ridge - Esplanade Ridge were inhabited at the time.
-These ridges are high areas because they represent an old of distributary streams with their natural levees.
+These ridges are high areas because they were the natural levees on a system of distributary streams that were active when the Mississippi River was depositing the St. Bernard Delta lobe (Figure 3).
 Compare this with the map in Figure 8 which shows the areas flooded due to levee breaches during Hurricane Katrina.
 Image from the Times Picayune front page November 3, 2005.
 The image accompanies the article by Gordon Russell (see references).
 A detailed 36" print of this map can be purchased at the Historic New Orleans Collection.